 Example roles include: Research Software Engineer, Applications Specialist, Data Engineer, etc..

-- Systems Facing Roles.
-Includes infrastructure systems, systems operations, and systems security and compliance.
+- Systems-Facing Roles.
+Includes infrastructure systems, systems administration and operations, networking engineering, and systems security and compliance.

 Example roles include: HPC systems engineer, Storage Engineer, Network Engineer.